 Steps to Update Samsung Smart TV Apps

-What actually makes TVs really smart is its capability to install apps.
+What actually makes TVs really smart is their capability to install apps.
 Samsung does not allow sideloading apps on its Smart TVs (Android TVs are exceptions).
 You can install apps from the Samsung App Store via the Apps section.
-However, you can easily delete installed apps on your Samsung TV and enable the auto-update feature so that the apps you use stay up-to-date.
+However, you can easily delete installed apps on your Samsung TV and enable the auto-update feature so that the apps you use stay up to date.
 Below, we’ll see how we can update apps on a Samsung Smart TV.